GlPortal/glPortal/COMPILE.md

 # Compile Guide for GlPortal
-## Quick note if you are compiling for the first time
-Well done.
-You made the right decision.
-It's not even that hard.

 ## Dependencies
 **NOTE:** Dependencies will change all the time so watch the cmake output carefuly for missing libraries.